beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/10-setting-fields-reference.md

 ),
 ```

-### Post type field
+### Post Type field

-The post type field displays a select input containing the available WordPress
-post types as values.
+The post type field displays a select input containing the available WordPress post types as values.

 **Return value**
 The post type slug, such as post or page.